This Tiny Canadian Brand Makes Some of the Most Sought-After Running Gear

 A: We say baby steps all the time.
 Very early on, from an Instagram standpoint, which is where most of our communication happens, we could see the right people were picking it up.
 It’s connecting to a wide variety of the right people, meaning that guy’s a graphic artist who’s done work for all the major brands and a ton of streetwear brands that we respect.
 And I didn’t know he runs, but he clearly runs.
 Instagram allows for that.
 You see people post a photo and they tag you in it.
 So, I wouldn’t say there was any one thing.
 I think it wasn’t until year two that it felt like, OK, this is going to go.

-Early on, from a US standpoint, there was a group of runners called the Mountain Hobos in San Diego that latched onto it.
+There was a group of runners called the Mountain Hobos in San Diego that latched onto it.
 And some people at Stance recognized what we were doing.
-And then, November Project as a result — it’s sort of as a result of what was happening.
+And then November Project was sort of a result of what was happening.
 And I’m talking all US here because, in Canada, we had the support of Canada Running Series, [which] does the Toronto Waterfront marathon.
 We were the official headwear of the 2015 Toronto Waterfront marathon, one year after we had started.

-And that same year, because we connected with Parkdale Run Club.
-Bridge the Gap (BTG) happens in Toronto that year.
-And we did a hat for that.
+And that same year, because we connected with Parkdale Run Club, we did a hat for Bridge the Gap.
 I remember standing there and looking around and seeing the different types of people wearing the product and being excited that there was that diversity in terms of who was coming to the brand.

-Q: How did the first collaboration that you guys did come to be, and what was it?
+Q: How did your first collaboration come to be, and what was it?

 A: The first collaboration was with Janji.
 And it came to be out of our Boston [connection].
 We have a great relationship with our rep down there, and she was involved in the November Project and running, in general.
 And she met the guys from Janji and they were excited about potentially doing something.
 So, we made that happen.